afinoblakeb/afino-app/docs/auth-flow-documentation.md

    - Use Supabase's pre-built authentication UI components
    - Consider a different authentication provider if Supabase continues to cause issues

+4. **Implement Comprehensive Testing**:
+   - Start with unit tests for authentication components
+   - Add integration tests for authentication flows
+   - Set up end-to-end tests for critical paths
+   - Create a robust mocking strategy for Supabase

 ## Next Steps

 Before proceeding with further changes, a thorough review of the current implementation is recommended to identify the core issues and determine the best path forward.
+Implementing a comprehensive test suite should be a priority to ensure the stability of any new authentication solution.